Korea International Circuit: History

 The final track inspection was delayed multiple times.
-Originally, the FIA technical delegates were due to inspect the circuit on 28 September 2010 in order to grant permission for F1 races to be held there, however the date was later moved to the 11 October, only 11 days before the first cars were scheduled to start first practice.
+Originally, the FIA technical delegates were due to inspect the circuit on 28 September 2010 in order to grant permission for F1 races to be held there, however the date was later moved to 11 October, only 11 days before the first cars were scheduled to start first practice.
 Following a two-day track inspection, FIA race director Charlie Whiting described the Yeongam circuit as ‘satisfactory’ and announced the mandatory license would be issued through the Korea Automobile Racing Association (KARA).

 The inaugural Korean Grand Prix was run on 24 October for the 2010 Formula One season.
 The event was the 17th out of 19 events during the season, after the Japanese Grand Prix at the Suzuka Circuit.
 The capacity of the venue is 135,000 spectators.

 According to the Chonnam Yeongam Korean Formula One Grand Prix circuit, around 77 million dollars (88 billion won) was needed for the construction cost of the circuit, the amount requested by the scholarship that was used in the 52.8 billion won.
 However, it was difficult to secure the remaining 35.2 billion won, and it was reported that there would be virtually no prospect of government aid to the Formula 1 project by the Korean government.

 The Korean circuit was included in the 2012 FIA GT1 World Championship calendar, but later it was removed.
 It was announced in 2012 that the circuit would host an exhibition round of the 2013 Super GT season; the plans also fell through.